dimd12/dimd12/README.md

 ## Outside of code

-I also teach Java and JavaFX to secondary-school students and have experience chairing Model UN and parliamentary simulations.
+When I'm not studying or building something, I teach **Java and JavaFX** to secondary-school students.

+I've also spent time chairing **Model UN and parliamentary simulations**, which has given me plenty of practice with public speaking, moderation, and explaining complicated ideas to other people.

 ## Find me